SteelSeries/gamesense-sdk/doc/api/sending-game-events.md

 Most modern SteelSeries gaming devices have multiple zones of RGB illumination.
 Several of our own and partnered keyboards offer individual control of illumination on each key.
 A number of devices have OLED screens which can be used to display text or even arbitrary images.
 And a few select devices offer the possibility of tactile feedback.

-We've built an event framework that offers a common approach for indicating game state to the user by using any of these capabilites.
+We've built an event framework that offers a common approach for indicating game state to the user by using any of these capabilities.
 The event framework will work with games written in any language.
 All you need is to be able to create a JSON formatted string and POST it to a local URL.
 We've used it so far with languages as varied as C++, Java, Swift, Go, and Javascript.

 ## Engine plugins ##